What is a kidney ultrasound?

 What is an ultrasound?

 Ultrasound is an imaging test that uses high-frequency sound waves to see inside your body.
 This diagnostic test sends these sound waves — inaudible to the human ear — through your body tissues.
 The echoes are recorded and transformed into video or photographic images of the internal structures of the body.
 You might also hear this test call sonography or ultrasonography.
-Many people associate this test with pregnancy because it’s often used to look at a baby while it’s developing within the mother’s uterus.
+Many people associate this test with pregnancy because it’s often used to look at a developing fetus.
 However, an ultrasound can be used for many reasons and it’s a useful diagnostic tool.

 Painless, an ultrasound is usually done on top of your skin (non-invasive).
 Ultrasound images help in the diagnosis of a wide range of disease and conditions.
 Some organs that can be seen on an ultrasound include the: